Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ11LM.md

 More detailed information about this can be found [here](https://community.hubitat.com/t/xiaomi-aqara-devices-pairing-keeping-them-connected/623).

+### Troubleshooting: Paring does not work
+If the pairing mentioned above does not work (anymore), try the following:
+- Stop the zigbee2mqtt service
+- Unplug the USB Dongle
+- Plugin the USB Dongle again
+- Start the zigbee2mqtt service

+Now repeat the steps mentioned in Pairing to start the pairing again

+Thanks to [@sergimola](https://github.com/sergimola) for finding this, see [issue: 839](https://github.com/Koenkk/zigbee2mqtt/issues/839#issuecomment-726853465).

 ### Device type specific configuration
 *[How to use device type specific configuration](../information/configuration.md)*